What Is a Treasury Security? Treasury Bonds, Bills, and Notes

 The U.S. government issues Treasury bills, sometimes known as T-bills, which are short-term debt securities with maturities of one year or less.

 In essence, investors who buy Treasury bills are making a short-term loan to the government.
-Treasury bills don’t pay interest on a regular basis like Treasury bonds and notes do.
+Treasury bills don’t pay interest on a regular basis as Treasury bonds and notes do.
 Rather, they are offered to investors at a price below face value, with the entire face amount due upon the bill’s maturity.

-Since they are guaranteed by the full faith and credit of the United States government, Treasury bills tend to be considered some of the least-risky investments on the market.
+Since they are guaranteed by the full faith and credit of the United States government, Treasury bills tend to be considered some of the least risky investments on the market.
 Because of their high liquidity and minimal risk, investors frequently utilize them as a short-term cash management tool or as a means of preserving capital.

 Who Should Invest in Treasury Securities?